One of the most discussed topics in nutrition of all time is “Low Carb vs. High Carb – whats better?”

 2. Still no results despite a calorie deficit?

-Whats with the ones that still don’t loose fat despite being in a calorie deficit?
+Whats with the ones that still don't lose fat despite being in a calorie deficit?
 As a rule of thumb, the younger, leaner and more active a person is, the greater the results with a CICO approach.
 Statistically the majority of people that like to loose weight and body fat while functioning well and feeling great in their daily life are not on the younger, leaner and more active side.
-I regularly see clients that consult with me that are convinced that they are fat or can’t get abs because the eat too much.
-After some analysis is clear that they are far from eating too much or a calorie excess on a daily and weekly base.
+I regularly see clients that consult with me that are convinced that they are fat or can't get abs because they eat too much.
+After some analysis it is clear that they are far from eating too much or a calorie excess on a daily and weekly basis.
 And clients show me their nutrition history including periods of a severe calorie deficit.
-And they consult me because they still didn’t loose the body fat they wanted to loose.
+And they consult me because they still didn't loose the body fat they wanted to loose.
 Whats with these cases?
 Is there something else that matters beyond calories?

 3. Calories matter.
 They are just not the only thing that matters.

 Hormones have an impact, too.
 So does neurochemistry.
 If one gets lean and progresses in training while feeling great and having a functioning brain by just going into a calorie deficit, great, keep going.
 If thats not the case, more factors, such as food choice, hormones and neurochemistry need to be assessed and optimized.

 But, calories directly influence hormones and neurochemistry.
 That is correct.
 Still calories is only one factor that influences hormones and neurochemistry.